iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Introduction ADMM.md

 \end{aligned}
 $$

-Then the method of multiplier does the following updates:
+then the method of multiplier does the following updates:

 $$
 \begin{aligned}